If you visit Oso, curiosity will lead you, sooner or later, to the Bleftal Frustum.

 "You'd think so," agreed Raldl.
 "But then often you'll find, in history, that an idea so stupid that it could only happen once, does happen once."

 Reflectively the lad nodded, and crunched some klast.

-She turned a corner, leaned against a bulwark of the adjacent Studafol building and pressed a stud on her transceiver.
+She turned a corner and, leaning against a bulwark of the adjacent Studafol building, pressed a stud on her transceiver.

 "Operative Lyan Zett."

 A beautiful voice issued from the tiny grille: